Undergraduate study programme leading to a first degree and providing qualifications and skills for future employment.

 This bachelor's programme is designed to convey a solid understanding of the cultures of classical antiquity and their reception.
 The interdisciplinary courses stretch from literary studies (Greek/Latin) via history to archaeology.
 The unique aspect of this study programme lies in its transcendence of traditional academic boundaries by linking historical findings (literary texts, physical legacies) and how they were perceived in the course of the centuries.
 Including the "Ancient Near East" extends the concept of "Classical Antiquity".
 This broad approach makes it possible to not only learn about the continued influence of Classical Antiquity on the "Renaissances" that occurred between the Middle Ages and the present day, but also the reception processes during Classical Antiquity.

 |Period of study||6 semesters|

-Why study Classics and the Ancient Near East at Konstanz?
+Why study Classics and the Ancient Near East in the University of Konstanz?

 - Based on current research in literature and cultural sciences

 - Courses in English

 - Practice-oriented seminars

 - Public and private cultural institutions (cultural departments, culture organisers, cultural/study foundations)

 - Companies, associations and organisations with cultural requirements

 - Out-of-school education (adult education, editor at a university abroad etc.)